 See five-year campus master plan

-In February 2013, KCUMB students, staff, alumni and others traveled together to Guatemala with DOCARE International to demonstrate that “The World is Our Clinic.”
+In February 2013, KCU students, staff, alumni and others traveled together to Guatemala with DOCARE International to demonstrate that “The World is Our Clinic.”

 • Medications• Wisdom and experience• Scholarships